 Depending on the work you will be doing, you may also need to wear a hard hat, safety glasses or long sleeve shirt and pants.

-What other tips do you have for being safe on a construction site?
+What other construction site safety tips can you add?
 I’d love to read them below and avoid taking another trip to the hospital any time soon!